-- Period covered File the 2016 return for calendar year 2016 and fiscal years that begin in 2016.
+- Amended Return If you already filed your original return and this is an amended return, place a check mark where indicated at the top of Form 1NPR.
+For more information, see Amending your return on page 7 of these instructions.
+Be sure to enclose a copy of Schedule AR with your amended return. - Period covered File the 2017 return for calendar year 2017 and fiscal years that begin in 2017.
 For a fiscal year, a 52-53 week period, or a short-period return, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form.
 If your return is for a fiscal year, a 52-53 week period, or a short-period, also fill in "11" in the Special Conditions box located under the name and address area on page 1 of Form 1NPR. - Name and address Print or type your legal name and address.
 Include your apartment number, if any.
 Fill in your PO Box number only if your post office does not deliver mail to your home.
 If you are married filing a joint return, fill in your spouse's name (even if your spouse didn't have any income).
-If you filed a joint return for 2015 and you are filing a joint return for 2016 with the same spouse, be sure to enter your names and social security numbers in the same order as on your 2015 return. - Social security number Fill in your social security number.
+If you filed a joint return for 2016 and you are filing a joint return for 2017 with the same spouse, be sure to enter your names and social security numbers in the same order as on your 2016 return. - Social security number Fill in your social security number.
 Also fill in your spouse's social security number if you are married filing a joint return or if you are married filing a separate return.